Zabrane/qlnd/doc/loopGuide.md

 While closing a channel to settle balances on-chain can often be necessary, the act of closing incurs a financial penalty because it requires an on-chain transaction fee be paid and the closed channel can no longer contribute towards off-chain fees.
-In addition, closing and subsequently opening a new channel incurs a 'downtime' penalty because it requires on-chain confirmations.
+In addition, closing and subsequently opening a new channel incurs a 'downtime' penalty because it requires on-chain confirmations to be received.
 An alternative approach is to practice lightning channel rebalancing to ensure inbound and outbound capacities are always sufficient to facilitate bi-directional payments, avoiding the need to close channels.

 [Lightning Loop](https://github.com/lightninglabs/loop) is a non-custodial service offered by [Lightning Labs](https://lightning.engineering/) to bridge on-chain and off-chain Bitcoin using submarine swaps.
 Loop provides a